2000 United States Senate election in Missouri

-The 2000 United States Senate election in Missouri was held on November 7, 2000, to select the next U.S. Senator from Missouri.
-Incumbent Republican Senator John Ashcroft ran for reelection to a second term, but he was defeated by Democratic Governor Mel Carnahan despite Carnahan's death in a plane crash three weeks before election day.
-Roger B. Wilson, the newly inaugurated Governor, appointed Mel Carnahan's widow Jean Carnahan to fill the seat.
-As of 2023, this is the first and only time a deceased person has won a U.S. Senate election.
+The 2000 United States Senate election in Missouri was held on November 7, 2000, to select the next U.S. senator from Missouri.
+Incumbent Republican senator John Ashcroft lost re-election to a second term to Democratic governor Mel Carnahan despite Carnahan's death in a plane crash 20 days before Election Day.
+Due to the timing of Carnahan's death, state law did not allow his name to be replaced on the ballot.
+Newly inaugurated governor Roger Wilson appointed Mel Carnahan's widow Jean Carnahan to fill the seat pending a 2002 special election.